IntellectualOverlord/MSEdge-StartPage/README.md

 ## cool-newtab
-This is a newtab/startpage designed for use with chrome/chromium, but will still work with reletively any browser.
+This is a newtab/startpage designed for use with chromium based browsers.

 ---